 WRTG 6610 Great Bear Writing Project Summer Institute

-Additional 5000 or 6000 level workshop, forms and theory, special topics, internship or directed study courses may also be used to satisfy the elective requirement.
-One 5000- or 6000-level course offered in another department will be allowed, pending approval by the Writing Department Chair.
+Additional 5000- or 6000-level workshop, forms and theory, special topics, internship, or directed study courses may also be used to satisfy the elective requirement.
+One 5000- or 6000-level course offered in another department will be allowed, pending approval by the chair of the Department of Writing.

 Note: Courses designated LING are offered within the Department of Writing at UCA.

 WRTG 7180 / 7280 / 7380 / 7480 / 7580 / 7680 / 7780 / 7880 / 7980 Thesis Research